RaiseVegan.com is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Foster

-Fostering saves lives.
-The number of animals who are processed through adoption centres and animal sanctuaries is mind boggling.
-Foster carers not only ease the strain on the rescue organisation, they also give their foster furkids a more comfortable environment while they wait for their forever home.
+Foster carers not only ease the strain on the rescue organization, they also give their foster furkids a more comfortable environment while they wait for their forever home.

 Fostering an animal doesn’t just benefit the animals though- your family will love the company and the rewarding feeling of helping their new friend.